Quickstart: Using Power Query in Power BI Desktop

 When you select a right-click menu item (or a ribbon button), Query applies the step to the data, and saves it as part of the query itself.
 The steps are recorded in the Query Settings pane in sequential order, as described in the next section.

 The query settings pane

 The Query Settings pane is where all steps associated with a query are displayed.
-For example, in the following image, the Applied Steps section of the Query Settings pane reflects the fact that we just changed the type of the Overall score column.
+For example, in the following image, the Applied Steps section of the Query Settings pane reflects the fact that the type of the Overall score column has changed.

 As additional shaping steps are applied to the query, they are captured in the Applied Steps section.

 It’s important to know that the underlying data is not changed; rather, Power Query Editor adjusts and shapes its view of the data, and any interaction with the underlying data occurs based on Power Query Editor’s shaped and modified view of that data.

 In the Query Settings pane, you can rename steps, delete steps, or reorder the steps as you see fit.
 To do so, right-click the step in the Applied Steps section, and choose from the menu that appears.
 All query steps are carried out in the order they appear in the Applied Steps pane.

 If you want to see the code that Power Query Editor is creating with each step, or want to create your own shaping code, you can use the Advanced Editor.
 To launch the advanced editor, select View from the ribbon, then select Advanced Editor.
 A window appears, showing the existing query code.